 North Central Texas is a major economic, social, and political center of both Texas and the United States.
 The Dallas-Fort Worth area represents 34 percent of the state's economy and is the twelfth largest metropolitan economy in the world and sixth largest in United States.
 The region supports a diverse economy and is home to 24 Fortune 500 companies.
-By 2035, the region is expected to experience a 48 percent increase in population and a 47 percent increase in employment.
+By 2040, the region is expected to experience a 48 percent increase in population and a 46 percent increase in employment.
 The transportation system is critical to regional and national viability because it allows for the efficient movement of people and goods.
-The IH 35 NAFTA Corridor traverses the region, with important freight facilities including the Fort Worth Alliance Airport, the Dallas Intermodal Terminal rail facility.
+The IH-35 NAFTA Corridor traverses the region, with important freight facilities including the Fort Worth Alliance Airport, the Dallas Intermodal Terminal rail facility, the Union Pacific Mesquite Terminal rail facility and the Tower 55 rail facility.
 Without adequate transportation operations and integration to ensure a high level of mobility, the region will be challenged to sustain economic growth.
 This is an important reality for the continued prosperity of the region.